JoeskiG/lodmand-downloader/README.md

 Create an issue in the Issues tab of this repository if you encounter any functionality issues that are not listed above.

-Contact me on Discord if you prefer that: My username: arp_cache
+Contact me on Discord if you prefer that: My username: you_have_been_hacked